 Git is a Version Control System, which can be used to track changes in any files, but it is commonly used to develop software.
 It is designed for coordinating work among programmers, but it can be used to track changes in any set of files.

 If you wish to deploy a Git repository, you can simply do that by opening your Hosting → Manage → GIT:

 In the Create a New Repository field, you can set up your deployment settings.
 Make sure you select the correct Repository Address and Branch, or the deployment will fail.
 Leave the Install Path empty, and your website will be deployed to your account's root folder (/public_html).

 Install path directory must not contain any files or folders, otherwise, the deployment will fail.

-Once you add New Repository to the account, you will be presented with four buttons:
+Once you add a New Repository to the account, you will be presented with four buttons:

 Deploys your already created repository.

 Allows you to continuously and automatically deploy your projects each time you push new commits to your repository.

 Shows the latest build output.